balena-io-modules/balena-request/README.md

 The module scans your environment for a saved session token.
 Alternatively, you may pass the `apiKey` option.
 Otherwise, the request is made anonymously.

 Requests can be aborted using an AbortController (with a polyfill like https://www.npmjs.com/package/abortcontroller-polyfill if necessary).
-Request abortion is not well supported everywhere yet, is on a best-efforts basis, and should not be relied upon.
+This is not well supported everywhere yet, is on a best-efforts basis, and should not be relied upon.

 **Kind**: static method of [<code>request</code>](#module_request)
 **Summary**: Perform an HTTP request to Resin.io